oracle-livelabs/adb/shared/adb-load-analyze-workshop/intro/intro.md

 # Introduction

 The labs in this workshop walk you through all the steps to get started using the **Oracle Autonomous Database on Shared Infrastructure (ADB-S)**.
+You will create an Oracle Autonomous Database instance, practice several methods for loading and querying data, and develop analytics dashboards using Oracle Analytics Cloud.

+Estimated Workshop Time: 1.5 hours

 <if type="odbw">If you would like to watch us do the workshop, click [here](https://youtu.be/otS5PvJcxMQ).
 </if>

 ## **Workshop Objectives**
 - Provision a new Autonomous Database instance on Shared Infrastructure
-- Run Queries on the sample data sets
+- Provision an Oracle Analytics Cloud instance
-- Upload files to the Oracle Cloud Infrastructure (OCI) Object Storage, create sample tables, load data into them from files on the OCI Object Storage
+- Upload Local and Private Object Storage Data to Oracle Cloud Infrastructure (OCI) Object Storage Buckets
-- Query files on the OCI Object Storage directly without loading them to your database
+- Access and Load Partitioned Object Storage Data
+- Examine the Query Performance Benefits of Partitioned Data
+- Load and Analyze JSON Data
+- Load and Analyze the News from REST Endpoints
-- Visualize your data using Oracle Analytics Desktop
+- Visualize your data using Oracle Analytics Cloud

 ### **Workshop Prerequisites**